tshort/WebAssemblyCompiler.jl/README.md

 The compiler in this project is better in some ways, including:
 * Support for WebAssembly GC (structs, strings, arrays, ...).
-* Better interop with JavaScript.
+* Good interop with JavaScript.
 * Can tailor compilation to WebAssembly better.
 * Hacking the compiler is easier.